 This homework is designed to help you structure your study time at home.
 You can work on this alone or with others as you prefer.
-We ask you to copy four of yours answers in VISTA, this will count towards your participation for the week only and our purpose in doing so is to have you focus on understanding this week's topic and give us feedback that we can use to change the content of Wednesday's class.
-These questions are clearly identified in the following.
+I ask you to copy four of your answers (from the last page) into Blackboard; this will count towards your participation for the week and your feedback will be used to drive the content of Wednesday's class.